McNepp/QApplicationContext/README.md

 ## Tweaking services (QApplicationContextPostProcessor)

-Whenever a service has been instantiated and all properties have been set, QApplicationContext will apply all registered `QApplicationContextPostProcessor`s to it.
+Whenever a service has been instantiated and all properties have been set, QApplicationContext will apply all registered mcnepp::qtdi::QApplicationContextPostProcessor`s to it.
 These are user-supplied QObjects that implement the aforementioned interface which comprises a single method:

     QApplicationContextPostProcessor::process(QApplicationContext*, QObject*,const QVariantMap&)